AhmedNassar7/Software-Engineering/README.md

 ⭐ Don't forget to **give this repo a star** and **share it with your friends** to help them and reach out to others.

-🌐 Join the community on [Discord](https://discord.gg/rSBweVR2Uc) now.
+🌐 Join the community on [Discord](https://discord.gg/rSBweVR2Uc) now and keep track of the new opportunities.

 🎉 Enjoy your time and best of luck!